sarahstrong314/MCR3U/6 - Trigonometry/1 - Special Right Triangles.md

 When we have two similar triangles, one's side lengths are a scalar multiple of the other's side lengths.
 We can use this to solve for missing side lengths in triangles that are similar to the special right triangles.

-For example, if we have \DeltaABC where \angleA = 30°, \angleB = 90°, \angleC = 60°, and AC = 4, we can compare it to the 30°-60°-90° special triangle and note that the scalar multiple is 2.
+For example, if we have ΔABC where \angleA = 30°, \angleB = 90°, \angleC = 60°, and AC = 4, we can compare it to the 30°-60°-90° special triangle and note that the scalar multiple is 2.
 Then we know that BC = 2 and AC = 2\sqrt(3), since every side is multiplied by 2.